CHIPPENHAM CC CONSTITUTION

 6. THE COMMITTEE

-The Committee of Management shall consist of the Chairman, Captain, Secretary and Treasurer and up to six other elected members, all but two of whom must be resident in Chippenham, Badlingham, Snailwell, Freckenham or Kennett.
+The Committee of Management shall consist of the Chairman, Club Captain, Secretary, Safe Guarding Officer and Treasurer and up to six other elected members, all but two of whom must be resident in Chippenham, Badlingham, Snailwell, Freckenham or Kennett.

 7. ELECTION OF COMMITTEE